ABILENE f English (Rare)From a place name mentioned briefly in the New Testament. It is probably from Hebrew

 Beowulf.
 Set in Denmark, the poem tells how he slays the monster Grendel and its mother at the request of King

 Hroðgar.
 After this Beowulf becomes the king of the Geats.
-The conclusion of the poem tells how Beawulf, in his old age, slays a dragon but is himself mortally wounded in the act.
+The conclusion of the poem tells how Beowulf, in his old age, slays a dragon but is himself mortally wounded in the act.

-BERRY (2) f English (Rare)From the English word referring to the small fruit.
+Berry 2 f English (Rare)From the English word referring to the small fruit.
 It is ultimately derived from Old English

 berie.
 This name has only been in use since the 20th century.

-BERTRAM m English, German, Ancient GermanicMeans
+Bertram m English, German, GermanicMeans

-"bright raven", derived from the Germanic element
+"bright raven", derived from the Old German element

 beraht "bright" combined with

-hramn "raven".
-The Normans introduced this name to England.
-Shakespeare used it in his play
+Bertrand.
+The Normans introduced it to England, and Shakespeare used it in his play

 All's Well That Ends Well (1603).

-BESSARION m Late GreekMeaning uncertain, possibly from Greek
+Bessarion m Late GreekMeaning uncertain, possibly from Greek

 βῆσσα (bessa) meaning